Utah Citizenship Hub

 Step 2: Check Your Eligibility for Naturalization

-What to do: Use the Naturalization Eligibility Worksheet to see if you can apply for U.S. citizenship.
+What to do: Use the USCIS Naturalization Eligibility Worksheet to see if you can apply for U.S. citizenship.

 3. 3